 Shopping in season is a great way to get the freshest produce at the most economical price.

-Link to list of seasonal fruits and vegetables
+Click here to see a list of seasonal fruits and vegetables.

 Click here for a list of Utah Farmers' Markets who accept EBT cards.

 For more information, check out our Food $ense at Home online lessons.